erankova/Medical_Question_NLP/README.md

 In addition, by increasing the amount of available data, our model can afford to add more strict constraints on minimum and maximum document frequency of tokens.
 This will make our predictions stronger and create a strong baseline to expand on how we use this information.

 Ultimately, Healing Hearts would like to implement a Retrieval-Augmented Generation (RAG) chatbot.
-This chatbot would enable patients and potentially medical staff to not only recieve the general category of the questions being asked, but an answer to those questions as well.
-This chatbot can be implemented where appropriate and provide an option to speak to a person if the patient so chooses, since Healing Hearts is first and foremost concerned about their patients satisfaction and wellbeing.
+This chatbot would enable patients and potentially medical staff to not only recieve the general category of the questions being asked, but an answer to those questions well, all based on similarity metrics created from existing data.
+Since Healing Hearts is first and foremost concerned about their patients satisfaction and wellbeing, this chatbot can be implemented where appropriate and provide an option to speak to a person if the patient so chooses.